sclark39/UE-VR-Code-Sample/README.md

 # Unreal VR Template C++ Sample

+Switch to the `templatizing` branch and copy the project folder into your templates directory to use this as a template for your project!

-I was disappointed that there was no C++ version of Unreal 4.14's VR template, so I decided to make one.
+I was disappointed that there was no C++ version of Unreal 4.16's VR template, so I decided to make one.

 I have an Oculus Rift, so for the Rift I made the teleport work more like Robo Rally since the original control scheme was pretty awkward.
 This can be changed in the Pawn's settings.